PrefectHQ/prefect/docs/concepts/flows.md

     await marvin_punchline()
 ```

-Calling this flow will block code execution after the first task and wait for resumption.
+Calling this flow will block code execution after the first task and wait for resumption to deliver the punchline.

 <div class="terminal">
 ```bash